Affiliate disclosure: This roundup is reader-supported. When you click through links, we may earn a referral commission on qualifying purchases.

 What People Say

-Most users appreciate the added cutting power and the way the pilot arc handles dirty or expanded metal, calling out cleaner starts and fewer tip changes.
-People also like the clear front-panel controls and the extra consumables that come in the box, though a small group mentions air fitting quirks or concerns when the unit is pushed hard every day.
+Based on the source article’s review summary, most users appreciate the added cutting power and the way the pilot arc handles dirty or expanded metal.
+People also like the clear front-panel controls and extra consumables, though some mention air fitting quirks or concerns when the unit is pushed hard every day.

 Overall Sentiment: Positive